allenday/streaming-fsi-showcase/README.md

 --inputType=polygon
 ```

-As a sanity check, go to the dataflow page in Cloud Console to confirm that the dataflow job was created and that is is successfully retrieving data from PubSub.
+As a sanity check, go to the Dataflow page in Cloud Console to confirm that the dataflow job was created and that it is successfully retrieving data from PubSub.

 Check that the real-time chart is receiving data.
 It's here:

   `echo https://storage.googleapis.com/$PUBLIC_BUCKET_NAME/trade.html`

 ## Ethereum transactions